 The course load is expressed in semester credits.
-A semester credit represents a class with one 50-minute class period or equivalent per week for one semester.
-Thus, a 4-credit class ordinarily meets four periods (200 minutes) per week and requires additional appropriate time for class preparation.
+A semester credit represents a class with one 50-minute class period or equivalent each week for one semester.
+Thus, a 3-credit class ordinarily meets three periods (150 minutes) each week and requires additional appropriate time for class preparation.

 Course Loads.
-The normal full-time graduate course load is 8-12 credits per semester (9-16 credits for MDiv students).
-Loads in excess of a full load require the approval of the adviser and the appropriate dean/graduate program coordinator before completing registration.
+The normal full-time graduate course load is 8-12 credits each semester (9-16 credits for MDiv students).
+Loads in excess of a full load must be approved by the advisor and the appropriate dean/graduate program coordinator before completing registration.
 Students may not take more than 16 credits during a regular semester or 16 credits during any combination of sessions offered during a single summer.
-Students engaged in part-time employment must confer with their advisers and adjust their course loads accordingly.
+Students engaged in part-time employment must talk with their advisors and adjust their course loads accordingly.

-Credits for Workshops and Independent
+Credits for Workshops and Independent Study.

-Study.
 Normally, master's-degree students may accumulate up to 6 appropriate workshop/tour credits and up to 6 independent study credits toward a degree with a maximum of 9 credits combined.
-If workshops are taken during the semester breaks, the credits are counted as part of the class load for either the previous or the following semester.
-Specialist or doctoral students in the School of Education or the SDA Theological Seminary should consult the applicable section in this bulletin or the appropriate specialist or doctoral handbook for information about limits on workshops or independent study.
+If workshops are taken during the semester breaks, the credits are counted as part of the class load for either the semester before the break or the semester following the break.
+Specialist or doctoral students in the School of Education or the SDA Theological Seminary should read the section in this bulletin that applies or the appropriate specialist or doctoral handbook for information about limits on workshops or independent study.